Manage application settings (.NET)

 When you store connection strings in app.config, you should take precautions to avoid revealing sensitive information, such as passwords or server paths, in the connection string.

-If you take connection string information from an external source, such as a user supplying a user ID and password, you must be careful to ensure that the values that you use to construct your connection string do not contain additional connection string parameters that change the behavior of your connection.
+If you take connection string information from an external source, such as a user who supplies their user ID and password, you must be careful to ensure that the values you use to construct your connection string don't contain additional connection string parameters that change the behavior of your connection.

 Consider using the Protected Configuration feature to encrypt sensitive information in the configuration file.
 For more information, see Protect connection information.

-Because there is no configuration file model for class libraries, application settings do not apply for Class Library projects.
-The exception is a Visual Studio Tools for Office DLL project, which can have a configuration file.
+Because there isn't a configuration file model for class libraries, application settings don't apply for Class Library projects.
+The exception is a Visual Studio Tools for Office Runtime DLL project, which can have a configuration file.

 Use customized settings files